kai-logic/howto-build-vdt-applications/README.md

 If you open your browser with the IP printed in your terminal you should now see a working version of Vidispine UI!

-### Visual Studio Code
+#### Visual Studio Code
 We strongly recommend using [Visual Studio Code](https://code.visualstudio.com/) with the [Vetur Plugin](https://marketplace.visualstudio.com/items?itemName=octref.vetur) for the best experience while working with Vue.
-Follow [this eslintguide](https://vuejs.github.io/vetur/setup.html#eslint) for a correct eslint config.
+Follow [this eslintguide](https://vuejs.github.io/vetur/setup.html#eslint) for correct eslint config.

 ## Backend Development
 While developing the Django backend, we at Vidispine prefer to use IntelliJ or PyCharm as IDE.